 - Apparent confusion or inappropriate behavior.

-Anytime a student shares a personal problem that is beyond your range of knowledge or you feel uncomfortable handling, you should gently make a referral to the Counseling Services Center.
+Anytime a student shares a personal problem that is beyond your range of knowledge or you feel uncomfortable handling, you should gently make a referral to Counseling Services.

-If you are uncertain whether a referral for personal counseling is indicated, you should contact the Counseling Services Center for assistance.
+If you are uncertain whether a referral for counseling is indicated, you should contact Counseling Services for assistance.
 A Counselor will provide consultation in these situations determine if a referral to our office would be beneficial.